JiachenRen/waifu-classifier/docs/final_report.md

 Immediately, we noticed some issues.

-1. Due to sampling issues, paragraphs always tart with "Rachnera Arachnera."
+1. Due to sampling issues, paragraphs always start with "Rachnera Arachnera."
 2. The generated text keeps switching the subject it is talking about, jumping from one character to the next, making no sense upon closer inspection.
 3. High resemblance to the source text.